-Community Development - GIS Program Data Source: Bay County GIS, State of Michigan CGI DISCLAIMER This map is intented for general planning purposes only.
+DISCLAINER This map is intented for general planning purposes only.
 The information has not been verified, and was compiled from very generalized information and therefore.
-SHOULD NOT BE USED FOR ANY STES PSECIFIC PURPOSES.
+SHOULD NOT BE USED FOR ANY SITE SPECIFIC PURPOSES.
 Bay County shall not be responsible for any direct or consenquential damage resulting from any use of this information.